 After undergoing a medical examination for immigration to Canada, the doctor will not inform you of the results of the exam unless you have a serious health problem that requires immediate medical attention.
 The doctor will not provide a “pass” or “fail” grade on your exam, but instead passes all of the information along to Citizenship and Immigration Canada, who will make the final decision.
 If there is a problem, you will be told in writing.

-Keep in mind, that medical examination rules for permanent residency applications and medical examination rules for temporary residents, visitors and students are different.
+Keep in mind, that medical examination rules for permanent residency applications and medical examination rules for temporary residents, visitors, and students are different.
 Learn more about Medical Exams for temporary visas.

 Speak to a Licensed Immigration Lawyer